Rexesezka/Development-of-web-games-for-artificial-intelligence-training-with-the-possibility-of-integration-on/README.md

-# Project-3-semestr
-Game with Artificial intelligence
+# Development of web games for artificial intelligence training with the possibility of integration on the Moodle platform